jonny-d/openai_reproduction/README.md

 # Usage

+## Quick Classify

+run `cat ./model/994/x* > ./model/994/model.npy` to get the pre-trained model weights (Github has a 100Mb size limit on files so I had to split model.npy).
+Running `python sst_binary_demo` will classify the Stanford Sentiment data and generate a histogram of the Sentiment Neuron's values for each review.

 ## Data Preprocessing

 The 'aggresively deduplicated' Amazon review dataset must be be requested for download [here](http://jmcauley.ucsd.edu/data/amazon/).
 The uncompressed file is a large JSON file (~58GB).
 In the paper the data is split into 1000 shards containing equal number of reviews.
 The `shard_data.py` file can be used to split the data into shards.